-I recommend a digital SLR (or mirrorless) camera with a lens of 200mm or more and a wider angle / mid range zoom.
-A tripod is essential for our waterfall session and a remote release is useful but not essential.
+I recommend a interchangeable lens mirrorless or digital SLR camera with a lens of 200mm or more and also a wider angle / mid-range zoom.
+A tripod or monopod is useful for larger and heavier lenses.
 Spare batteries and memory cards are an absolute necessity and a rain / weather cover is often worth packing.

-Wellies are recommended for our waterfall session.
-Stout outdoor shoes or walking boots are also required and warm waterproof clothing.
-Suntan cream & insect repellant can be useful, just in case!
+Stout outdoor shoes or walking boots are required and warm waterproof clothing.
+Suntan cream & insect repellant are recommended.

 Please bring a packed lunch and cold drinks.
 Tea and coffee will be available at the birds of prey centre.